defeat the enemy, strongholds and spiritual warfare

 Jordan: When your motivation is to use work for the glory of God, that makes you more ambitious for the work than before.
 Even more than your own success, fame, and fortune.
 God’s Glory is the only sustainable fuel in the world.
 The challenge is feeling this need to do more, to succeed, and to crush the to-do list because they know their work honors the Lord.

-I can do work to the best of my ability and rest knowing it’s not the fruitfulness God cares about, it’s the faithfulness to steward the talents He’s provided to the best of my ability.
+I can do work to the best of my ability and rest knowing it’s not the fruitfulness that God cares about, but the faithfulness in stewarding the talents He’s provided.

 Stef: Jordan, where can everybody come and get more of this amazingness?